gsathya/gsathya.github.io/content/blog/deopt/deopt.md

 I don't think this is necessarily a reason to entirely stop using expandos and switch to using WeakMaps -- WeakMaps come with other tradeoffs.

-The best JS performance tip is to write code that expresses intent clearly and let the engine optimise it. v8 does a great job of learning from feedback and re-optimising code.
+The best JS performance tip is to write code that expresses intent clearly and let the engine optimise it.